kuviman/switch-resume/blog/async-continuations.md

 ```

 I have omitted a lot of details here, but that is in general how it actually works now in the game.

+In my opinion, this allows to write this logic clearer than other methods,
+similarly to how async/await is clearer to write that implementing `Future` trait manually.